stepansojka/cnb-exchange-rate/README.md

 ### SOURCE

-GitPython's git repo is available on GitHub, which can be browsed at [github](https://github.com/stepansojka/cnb-exhchange-rate) and cloned like that:
+The code is available on GitHub, which can be browsed at [github](https://github.com/stepansojka/cnb-exhchange-rate) and cloned like:

-    git clone git://github.com/gitpython-developers/GitPython.git git-python
+    git clone git://github.com/stepansojka/cnb-exchange-rate

 ### LICENSE